Alistair Overeem: Glory

-Pro wrestling
+Professional wrestling career

 Wrestling Entertainment Series

 Overeem was scheduled to headline the first Wrestling Entertainment Series (WES) event in England against WWE wrestler Braun Strowman.
+After two prior cancellations and being rescheduled to take place on 9 July 2022, Wrestling Entertainment Series canceled its inaugural event.

+Political career

+During the 2023 Dutch general election, Overeem participated for the last candidate on the party list of Belang van Nederland (BVNL).
+BVNL is a right-wing political party in the Netherlands, led by Wybren van Haga.
+The party was unable to win a seat.

 Fighting style

 Overeem is considered one of the most well-rounded heavyweights in the sport, though he is mainly known for his excellence and power in the striking field.
 A kickboxer of the Dutch school of Muay Thai decorated in K-1 world tournaments, Overeem favours kicks to the body and legs and knee strikes from the clinch, which have been described as "devastating."
 His most famous finishing technique used to be the left knee to the midsection, which he has utilised to end many fights, but he switched to the left body kick instead late in his career.
 He is also proficient with left overhands and hooks once his opponents are worn down.
 On the grappling field, Overeem is universally known for his usage of the guillotine choke, a simple technique he uses to great effect thanks to his strength and height.
 Overeem was labeled as "the best grappler in Europe" after submitting all his opponents in the ADCC 2005 tryouts through this move.